Mycrosys/Hachiko/README.md

 - Resolution and Scaling were tested with Google Dev tools down to the lowest width device (Galaxy Fold, 280px) to ensure the website works flawlessly on all resolutions 280px and above.

+- The Raffle Page was tested with empty required First/Last Name and/or Email fields, entering no Email in the Email field, not selecting any radio option, with and without comments and checked and unchecked checkbox.
+The Form always returned the correct information.
+The Reset Button also worked as intended, resetting the form to its predefined state.

 <br>

 ### Testing User Stories from User Experience (UX) Section